 The assigned section is where you will find any chunks you are working on.
 Crowdscriber breaks all videos and audio files into two minute chunks.
 (20 minute video = 10 - 2 minute chunks).

 You have 12 hours to complete a 2-minute chunk.
 This should be lots of time to complete a transcription.
 But sometimes we go have a snack, close the browser, or just decide to continue later.

 Don't worry if it expires, it just goes back into the magical Crowdscriber world.
-The next time you (or someone you sent a link to) claims chunk, it sends out the next available chunk.
+The next time you (or someone you sent a link to) opts in, the next available chunk is sent out.

-This is an important part to help the professional transcriptionist know things that might be hard to know.
-For example, the number of speakers, spelling of names or any unique words or acronyms that might be difficult to understand.
+This is an important part to help the professional transcriptionist understand things that might be difficult, for example, the number of speakers, spelling of names, unique words or acronyms.

-Under you profile is the standard profile stuff with a couple of extra important things*.
+Under your profile is the standard profile stuff with a couple of extra important things*.